cschmittiey/simple-rams-deploy/README.md

 # Ultra-simple Generic RAMS deploy

 ## Prerequisites
+Right now, you must be running on windows.
+If you're not, please follow [These Instructions](https://github.com/magfest/ubersystem-deploy/blob/master/INSTALL-vagrant.md) instead.

 Install all this stuff:
 * [Git](http://git-scm.com/) to check out this repo and to provide SSH.
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for running your development VM.